mbrav/gitraider/README.md

 For base functionality to be completed, the following must still be finished:

 - [x] ~~Create new commit with specified message~~;
+- [x] ~~Add more elaborate commit changes checks to avoid making duplicate changes and commits~~;
 - [ ] Push changes to remote after successful commit;
+- [ ] Add undo mechanics based on already done changes to avoid deleting and recreating all repositories after each unsuccessful run;
+- [ ] Add optional pull from remote before a commit to branch
 - [ ] Make `dry-run` mode more functional.